conda/conda-build/CONTRIBUTING.md

 Follow the installation instructions above to properly set up your environment for testing.

-The test suite runs with `py.test`.
+The test suite runs with `pytest`.
 The following are some useful commands for running specific tests, assuming you are in the `conda-build` root folder:

 ### Run all tests: